 Free of any plant-based protein boosters, this looks like the profile of a kibble containing a modest amount of meat.

-Iams Veterinary Formulas Skin and Coat is a plant-based kibble using a limited amount of herring meal or kangaroo as its main sources of animal protein, thus earning the brand 2 stars.
+Iams Veterinary Formula Skin and Coat is a plant-based dry dog food using a modest amount of herring meal or kangaroo as its main source of animal protein.